MattDierick/RTD-NGINX-App-Protect-UDF/source/_build/html/_sources/class2/module2/module2.rst.txt

    CMD ["/root/entrypoint.sh"]

-.. note:: You can notice one more line versus the previous Dockerfile in Step 3.
+.. note:: You may notice one more line versus the previous Dockerfile in Step 3.
 I added the line ``yum install -y app-protect-attack-signatures-*.rpm``

-**Follow the step below to build the new docker image:**
+**Follow the steps below to build the new Docker image:**

    #.
 SSH to Docker App Protect VM
    #.
 Run the command ``docker build -t app-protect:20200316 -f Dockerfile-sig .`` <-- Be careful, there is a "." (dot) at the end of the command
    #.
 Wait ...... till you see ``Successfully tagged app-protect:20200316``

-.. note:: Please take a time to understand what we run.
-You can notice 2 changes.
-We ran the build with a new Dockerfile ``Dockerfile-sig`` and with a new tag ``20200316`` (date of the signature pacakge)
+.. note:: Please take time to understand what we ran.
+You may notice 2 changes.
+We ran the build with a new Dockerfile ``Dockerfile-sig`` and with a new tag ``20200316`` (date of the signature package)

-**Destroy the previous NAP running container and run a new one based on the new image (tag 20200316)**
+**Destroy the previous running NAP container and run a new one based on the new image (tag 20200316)**

-   1. Check if the docker image is available locally ``docker images``.
-You can notice the new image with the new tag ``20200316``.
+   1. Check if the Docker image is available locally ``docker images``.
+You will notice the new image with the new tag ``20200316``.

       .. image:: ../pictures/module2/docker_images.png
          :align: center

 |

-   2. Destroy the existing and runnin NAP container ``docker rm -f app-protect``
+   2. Destroy the existing and running NAP container ``docker rm -f app-protect``
    3. Run a new container with this image ``docker run -dit --name app-protect -p 80:80 -v /home/ubuntu/nginx.conf:/etc/nginx/nginx.conf app-protect:20200316``
-   4. Check docker is running ``docker ps``
+   4. Check that the Docker container is running ``docker ps``

       .. image:: ../pictures/module2/docker_run.png
          :align: center

 |

-   5. Check the signature package date included in the new docker container ``docker exec -it app-protect more /var/log/nginx/error.log``
+   5. Check the signature package date included in the new Docker container ``docker exec -it app-protect more /var/log/nginx/error.log``

    .. code-block:: bash